yugr/rust-slides/features/cons/arithmetic-checks/overflow-checks/README.md

 Rust does not check overflows in release (so I'm not sure we need this directory).

-Overflows are evaluated via 2's complement wrapping (https://doc.rust-lang.org/book/ch03-02-data-types.html#integer-overflow) in release but panic in debug
+Overflows are evaluated via 2's complement wrapping (https://doc.rust-lang.org/book/ch03-02-data-types.html#integer-overflow) in release but panic in debug.
 This is allowed by [RFC 560](https://github.com/rust-lang/rfcs/blob/master/text/0560-integer-overflow.md) (panicking is also permitted in release so its suggested to NOT rely on wrapping semantics in release and use explicit `wrapping_*` methods / `Wrapping` types if needed).